New Jersey Roads - NJ 165

 Most drivers aren't looking for mileposts, but this .1 should confuse them sufficiently if they don't know about 165.

-This sign dates from the days when this was actually NJ 29 - there's a similar one on NJ 23 where the Newark-Pompton Turnpike crosses the Passaic River.
+This NB sign dates from the days when this was actually NJ 29 - there's a similar one on NJ 23 where the Newark-Pompton Turnpike crosses the Passaic River.
 That one's actually more interesting, since the bridge was rebuilt but the sign wasn't replaced - here the bridge is original.

-Already, the end of 165, and you can see in the background that the NORTH 29 assembly has no TO on it.
+A few hundred feet from the beginning, here's the end of 165, and you can see in the background that the NORTH 29 assembly has no TO on it.

-Onto NJ 29
+Onto NJ 29 alone

 Onto NJ 179